 Here’s the basil jar the first day, and the basil is brightly green and fragrant.

-Day 3, and there is no noticeable difference in the color or smell of the basil.
+By day three there is no noticeable difference in the color or smell of the basil.

 After three more days go by, some leaves are barely starting to curl, and the overall plant looks just the tiniest bit wilted.

-Finally, 10 entire days and although one leaf has fallen off, the basil is really essentially as good as when I put it in the jar.
+Finally, ten entire days have gone by and although one leaf has fallen off, the basil is really essentially as good as when I put it in the jar.
 I filled the water about every other day, and didn’t allow myself to cut any leaves off so I could compare the photos.
+(Edit It’s now nearly two weeks later, and the basil is mostly still perfectly fresh and usable!
+Most of the stems have roots, and the basil actually seems to be growing in the water!)

 Of course, I doubt you’d ever keep a jar of fresh basil this long without snipping off most of the leaves to add to whatever you’re cooking, but I thought it was great fun to see that it lasted this long.
 Do you have a garden where you’re growing basil?
 If so, I’d love to hear your own tricks for preserving it or what you like to make with your fresh basil.